Israel: Islamic Jihad commander killed in IDF airstrike | DW | 12.11.2019

+Barrages of rockets were fired towards southern Israel from Gaza, shortly after the Islamic Jihad group confirmed the death of Bahaa Abu el-Atta.
+Air-raid sirens sounded in Tel Aviv.
+Germany condemned the rocket fire.

-Palestinian militant group Islamic Jihad said one of its leaders was killed by Israeli forces in the Gaza Strip early on Tuesday.
+Palestinian militant group Islamic Jihad confirmed that one of its leaders was killed by Israeli forces in the Gaza Strip early on Tuesday.
+Soon after the news broke, multiple rockets were fired from Gaza towards southern Israel in apparent retaliation.

-It was Israel's first high-profile assassination of an Islamic Jihad figure since the 2014 war.
+It was Israel's first high-profile killing of an Islamic Jihad figure since the 2014 war.

 Read more: 'Islamic State' returnees in Kosovo guided back into society